Skip navigation links

 Emergency alerts

 The SafeMSU app now includes emergency alert push notifications for users who have the app downloaded on their smart devises.
-Starting in summer 2024, the university will begin automatically enrolling phone numbers into the MSU Alert system.
 Additionally, the East Lansing campus outdoor sirens include tone-based alerts and desk phones managed by MSU IT will play audible alerts during threats of active violence.
+The university also has partnered with the Ingham County Office of Emergency Management to access the state Wireless Emergency Alerts if needed.